Dublin Core: Syntax

 Syntax choices for metadata expressed with the Dublin Core elements depend on context.
 Dublin Core concepts and semantics are designed to be syntax independent and apply to a variety of contexts, as long as the metadata is in a form suitable for interpretation by both machines and people.

-Notable applications
+Applications

+Despite its limitations, Dublin Core is widely used due to simplicity, maturity and interoperability.

 One Document Type Definition based on Dublin Core is the Open Source Metadata Framework (OMF) specification.
 OMF is in turn used by Rarian (superseding ScrollKeeper), which is used by the GNOME desktop and KDE help browsers and the ScrollServer documentation server.

 PBCore is also based on Dublin Core.
 The Zope CMF's Metadata products, used by the Plone, ERP5, the Nuxeo CPS Content management systems, SimpleDL, and Fedora Commons also implement Dublin Core.
 The EPUB e-book format uses Dublin Core metadata in the OPF file.
 Qualified Dublin Core is used in the DSpace archival management software.

 The Australian Government Locator Service (AGLS) metadata standard is an application profile of Dublin Core.